 Weather in South Africa

-With thousands of hours of sunshine a year, the climate in South Africa is a welcome adjustment for expats from colder countries.
-In fact, the pleasant weather in South Africa is one of the reasons holidaymakers and expats come to the country every year.
+With thousands of hours of sunshine a year, the warm climate in South Africa is likely to be a welcome adjustment for expats from colder countries.
+In fact, the pleasant weather in South Africa is one of the reasons holidaymakers and expats are drawn to the country every year.

-In summer, the interior of the country, which sits at a higher altitude, is less humid than Durban but generally has more rainfall than South Africa's coastal regions, with landlocked cities such as Johannesburg and Pretoria enjoying frequent afternoon showers.
+In summer, the interior of the country, which sits at a higher altitude, is not quite as humid as Durban but generally has more rainfall than South Africa's coastal regions, with landlocked cities such as Johannesburg and Pretoria enjoying frequent afternoon thunderstorms.